kovidgoyal/calibre/manual/regexp.rst

 This is, inevitably, going to be somewhat technical- after all, regular expressions are a technical tool for doing technical stuff.
 I'm going to have to use some jargon and concepts that may seem complicated or convoluted.
 I'm going to try to explain those concepts as clearly as I can, but really can't do without using them at all.
 That being said, don't be discouraged by any jargon, as I've tried to explain everything new.
 And while regular expressions themselves may seem like an arcane, black magic (or, to be more prosaic, a random string of mumbo-jumbo letters and signs), I promise that they are not all that complicated.
 Even those who understand regular expressions really well have trouble reading the more complex ones, but writing them isn't as difficult- you construct the expression step by step.
 So, take a step and follow me into the rabbit hole.

-Where in |app| can you use regular expressions?
+Where in calibre can you use regular expressions?
 ---------------------------------------------------

-There are a few places |app| uses regular expressions.
+There are a few places calibre uses regular expressions.
 There's the Search & Replace in conversion options, metadata detection from filenames in the import settings and Search & Replace when editing the metadata of books in bulk.

 What on earth *is* a regular expression?
 ------------------------------------------------

 A regular expression is a way to describe sets of strings.
 A single regular expression can *match* a number of different strings.
 This is what makes regular expression so powerful -- they are a concise way of describing a potentially large number of variations.

 .. note:: I'm using string here in the sense it is used in programming languages: a string of one or more characters, characters including actual characters, numbers, punctuation and so-called whitespace (linebreaks, tabulators etc.).
 Please note that generally, uppercase and lowercase characters are not considered the same, thus "a" being a different character from "A" and so forth.
-In |app|, regular expressions are case insensitive in the search bar, but not in the conversion options.
+In calibre, regular expressions are case insensitive in the search bar, but not in the conversion options.
 There's a way to make every regular expression case insensitive, but we'll discuss that later.
 It gets complicated because regular expressions allow for variations in the strings it matches, so one expression can match multiple strings, which is why people bother using them at all.
 More on that in a bit.

 Care to explain?
 --------------------